opensearch-project/project-website/_posts/2024-12-xx-hybrid-search-optimization.md

 | NDCG@10 | 0.24 | 0.23 |
 | Precision@10 | 0.27 | 0.24 |

-We applied an 80/20 split on the query sets to have a training and test dataset for the upcoming optimization steps.
-For the baseline we used the test set to calculate the search metrics.
-Every optimization step uses the 80% training part of the query and the 20% test part for calculating and comparing the search metrics.
+We applied an 80/20 split on the query sets to arrange for a training and test dataset.
+Every optimization step uses the queries of the training set whereas search metrics are calculated and compared for the test set.
+For the baseline, we calculated the metrics for the test set only since there is no actual training going on.

 These numbers are now the starting point for our optimization journey.
 We want to maximize these metrics and see how far we get when looking for the best global hybrid search configuration in the next step.